reacherhq/check-if-email-exists/README.md

 ### 1. Use the Hosted Version

 I created a simple static site with this tool hosted on an AWS Lambda serverless backend: http://reacherhq.github.io.
 The Lambda endpoint is rate-limited to prevent abuse.
-Also see (issue #155)[https://github.com/amaurymartiny/check-if-email-exists/issues/155].
+Also see [issue #155](https://github.com/amaurymartiny/check-if-email-exists/issues/155).

 If you would like to self-host it yourself and have questions, send me a message.